Verse of the Day

 There’s nothing wrong with competing with a friend and coworker for a promotion; after all, a little healthy competition is a good thing.
 But when you’re climbing up the corporate ladder, you occasionally stub your toe on a rung.
 More often than not, if your friend gets the job and you don’t, your pride kicks in, and before long, you’re on a downward spiral.
 After all, you were the best choice by far, right?

 As today’s passage from Proverbs tells us, jealousy is without a doubt the most destructive of emotions.
 After losing out on the promotion, you’re depressed, discouraged, bitter, and angry.
-As you seethe with jealousy, your feelings toward your former coworker turns to dislike and possibly even hatred.
+As you seethe with jealousy, your feelings toward your former coworker turn to dislike and possibly even hatred.
 Your attitude suffers, and so does your performance.
 The consequences of your jealousy jeopardize your chances for a future promotion and maybe even your job itself.
 As if all this isn’t bad enough, there’s much more.

 The effects of jealous behavior aren’t just confined to your performance at work; they permeate all aspects of your life.
 Your relationships with your family and friends suffer, and, most importantly, so does your relationship with the Lord your God.